vaughankraska/timeseries_analysis/final_document.md

 F-statistic: 6.253e+04 on 3 and 12324 DF,  p-value: < 2.2e-16
 ```

-Where `y1` and `y2` represent one and two time steps behind the current value of the discharge data `y0`, and `x2` represents the two step behind value of the input variable (precipitation).
+Where `y1` and `y2` represent one and two time steps behind the current value of the seasonally adjusted discharge data `y0`, and `x2` represents the two step behind value of the seasonally adjusted input variable (precipitation).

 The above model gave residuals in the form of: